pizthewiz/PonyExpress/README.markdown

 - clone the repository and submodules `git clone --recursive git://github.com/pizthewiz/PonyExpress.git`
 - [MacRuby](http://www.macruby.org/) is used to automate versioning of builds based on the current git revision, install it
 - load up the project in Xcode, select the PonyExpress or OrphanExample application scheme and build
-- functional tests are executed by [node.js](http://nodejs.org/), install it too

 ### GENERAL
 - OSC 1.1 over UDP with support for most 1.1 data types: Integer, Float, String, Blob, True, False, Null and Impulse